HPE Unveils The Machine, a Single-Memory Computer Capable of Addressing 160 Terabytes

 Finally, enough RAM for Firefox!!

+Multiple vendors sell servers with 64TB RAM already, and expanding further was blocked by the lack of 5-level paging.
+Patches to do so have been floating on LKML for a while, thus hardware that can do that should be well past prototype stage.

+On the other hand, all patches I've seen are for x86, and this is arm64, so I'm apparently missing something.

-"The Machine" could they get any more non-descript (Score:4, Interesting)
+"The Machine" could they get any more non-descript (Score:5, Interesting)

 > it could require a whole new kind of software.